uvarc/rc-website/content/userinfo/ivy.md

         <ul>
           <li>Open your JointVPN connection</li>
           <li>Reference the IP address of your Ivy VM.</li>
-          <li>For Remote Desktop access: Start an RDP client to the IP address of your VM and sign in.</li>
+          <li>For Remote Desktop access: Start an RDP client to the IP address of your VM and sign in using your computing ID prefixed by ESERVICES (i.e. `ESERVICES/mst3k` and your ESERVICES password.</li>
         </ul>
       </div>
     </div>